 ...and SO many more!
 We hope that you enjoy the recipe!
 Let us know what you think in the comments below!

-- 1 1/2 sticks (12 T) (169g) unsalted butter....Cut into 1/2 inch slices onto waxed paper to soften slightly (still very cool to the touch.
+- 1 ½ sticks (12 T) (169g) unsalted butter....Cut into ½ inch slices onto waxed paper to soften slightly.
+Your finger should make a slight indentation but not sink in easily.
 If it becomes too soft, refrigerate for a few minutes.
 Do not soften in microwave

 - 4 large eggs